NamrataaKkommineni/QDFT_SAKEC/GpuVersions/README.md

 # Quantum Embedding Benchmarking Framework

-This repository documents the development, optimization, and benchmarking of a hybrid **Quantum-Classical Embedding Framework** implemented using **PennyLane**, **Qiskit Nature**, and GPU-accelerated quantum simulation backends.
+This repository documents the development, optimization, and benchmarking of a **Hybrid Quantum-Classical Embedding Framework** implemented using **PennyLane**, **Qiskit Nature**, and GPU-accelerated quantum simulation backends.

-The project investigates the practical performance limits of Variational Quantum Eigensolver (VQE) workflows for quantum embedding calculations, focusing on:
+The project investigates the practical performance limits of **Variational Quantum Eigensolver (VQE)** workflows for quantum embedding calculations, with particular emphasis on:

 * Ansatz construction strategies
-* Fermion-to-qubit mappings
+* Fermion-to-qubit mapping techniques
-* Gradient evaluation methods
+* Analytical versus numerical gradient evaluation
 * GPU acceleration
-* JIT compilation performance
+* JAX Just-In-Time (JIT) compilation
 * Cross-platform validation between PennyLane and Qiskit

-The repository captures the complete architectural evolution from an initial proof-of-concept implementation to a production-grade GPU workflow and an exploration of JAX-based acceleration limits.
+The repository captures the complete architectural evolution from an initial proof-of-concept implementation to a production-grade GPU workflow, together with an extensive investigation into the limitations of JIT compilation for self-consistent quantum embedding calculations.

 ---

 # Project Objectives

-The primary goals of this framework are:
+The primary objectives of this framework are to:

 * Develop scalable VQE-based embedding workflows.
 * Evaluate GPU acceleration for quantum chemistry simulations.
 * Compare PennyLane and Qiskit implementations under identical physical conditions.
-* Quantify performance gains from analytical gradient methods.
+* Quantify performance improvements obtained from analytical adjoint gradients.
-* Investigate the applicability of JIT compilation to self-consistent embedding calculations.
+* Investigate the applicability of JAX JIT compilation to self-consistent embedding calculations.
-* Establish benchmark datasets for future quantum embedding research.
+* Establish reproducible benchmark datasets for future quantum embedding research.

 ---

 # Architectural Evolution

-The framework evolved through three major development stages.
+The framework evolved through three major development stages, with each version addressing specific computational bottlenecks.

 ---

-# Version 1: Naive Hybrid Framework
+# Version 1 — Naive Hybrid Framework

 ## Overview

-The initial implementation combined Qiskit Nature circuit generation with PennyLane execution.
+The initial implementation combined **Qiskit Nature** for ansatz generation with **PennyLane** for circuit execution.

-While functional, the architecture suffered from substantial translation and optimization overhead.
+Although scientifically correct, this architecture introduced substantial overhead arising from repeated circuit translation during every embedding iteration.

 ---